 Educate about Spear Phishing

 Organizations should implement data protection programs.
-It includes data security best practices which protect company assets.
+It includes data security best practices that protect company assets.
 It should consider both hardware and software security protection.
 However, the essential part is the education of its employees.

 The ability to spot attempts at spear phishing attacks reduces potential disasters.
 Employees are the best protection and the worst vulnerabilities of the organization.
 Hackers can easily bypass the best security layer through uninformed employees inside the company.